Preservation & Security

 Dan Carney’s farm became the first farm in Cambria County to be preserved in 2000…

-Since then 19 farms in the county have been preserved.
+Since then, 25 farms (total) in the county have been preserved.
 But what does that really mean?
 It is the purpose of the Farmland Preservation Program is to protect viable agricultural lands by acquiring agricultural conservation easements which prevent the development or improvement of the land for any purpose other than agricultural production.

 This program serves to: